 Another new feature in Mario Kart Wii is the introduction of bikes.
 A risky move by the developers, however, the bikes are as much fun as the Karts!

 To start off, you can only use the bikes in 100cc mode, but after you’ve done well enough in 50,100 and 150cc mode, you can unlock both Karts and Bikes to use in any power category.
 (Small hint: I find it easier to win races with bikes….ssssshhhhhh…..you didn’t hear it from me).

 For those ‘snakers’ out there, this feature has been removed so you can no longer ‘cheat’ your way to first place.
 You have the choice of automatic or manual power slides.
-The difference being (apart from the obvious reason), is with the automatic power slide it’s easier to keep your speed up, but you don’t get the boosts when you flying round the corners.
+The difference being (apart from the obvious reason), is with the automatic power slide it’s easier to keep your speed up, but you don’t get the boosts when you flying around the corners.
 The manual is the exact opposite.
-When you power slide round the corners, you get the different coloured sparks coming from you wheels to indicate how good your boost will be (plus it looks pretty).
+When you power slide around the corners, you get the different coloured sparks coming from your wheels to indicate how good your boost will be (plus it looks pretty).

 If you have a Wii, this game is essential!!

 4 out of 5